MaterSim/AtomisticSimulation/lectures/lec_07.md

 - **Magnitude**: The magnitude $|\psi_m(i)|$ measures how well the local arrangement of neighbors conforms to a m-fold symmetric structure.
 If the neighbors are perfectly arranged in a hexagonal pattern, $|\psi_6(i)|$ will be close to 1.
 In disordered regions, the value of $|\psi_6(i)|$ will be closer to 0.
 - **Phase**: The phase (angle of $\psi_m(i)$ ) indicates the orientation of the bond order relative to the reference direction.

 Thus, by examining how $\psi_m$ evolves with temperature, pressure, or density, researchers can gain insights into the structural transformations occurring in the system.

-### 7.2.2 Extension to 3D: Neighbor density function
+### 7.2.2 Extension to 3D: Neighbor Density Function

 In real-world scenarios, we are primarily dealing with 3D systems.
 How can we extend the approach we discussed for 2D to 3D?
 This extension involves additional complexity because, with the introduction of an extra dimension, the alignment of atoms can no longer be described by a single variable, as in 2D.
 To capture this alignment in 3D, we need to be more rigorous with our mathematical description.

 When discussing the 2D Bond Orientational Order Parameter, we derived a formula that aimed to capture the angular relationships between particles.
 Essentially, we were measuring how the particles around a reference atom were arranged, particularly focusing on their angular orientations.
 In 3D, this concept becomes more involved.
 Specifically, we want to describe how atoms are arranged around a central reference atom, taking into account both their radial and angular distributions.

 To begin with, we define the **Atomic Neighbor Density Function** to describe the spatial distribution of atoms around a reference atom within a cutoff radius $rc$.
 The atomic neighbor density function is expressed as: